/

 • Update network card drivers: Ensure your Chromebook's operating system is current.
 Go to "Settings" > "About Chrome OS" > "Check for Updates."
 Install any available updates, including updates for network drivers.

-If these steps have failed, there is most likely an issue with your device's motherboard.
+If these steps have failed, there is most likely an issue with your device's Motherboard.

 View statistics: